The Biggest Blockchain Trends to Follow in 2022 and Beyond

 Decentralized exchanges (DEXs) are blockchain-powered platforms that allow their users to securely buy and sell cryptocurrency without any third parties.

-This year, May became the peak month in terms of the volume of crypto transactions on DEXs, with the DEX Trading Volume exceeding $173 billion.
+In 2023, May became the peak month in terms of the volume of crypto transactions on DEXs, with the DEX Trading Volume exceeding $74 billion.
 The year is not over yet and this number may go even higher.

 Decentralized exchanges offer many benefits, such as complete control over funds and private keys, security, privacy, and the ability to trade all kinds of tokens.
 They also constantly evolve and improve their mechanisms.